rewonc/pastalog/README.md

 - Python API (use with lasagne, keras, tensorflow, or others)
 - Also exposes a REST endpoint (for use with Torch and other non-python libraries)
 - MIT license

-It's named 'pastalog' because I like to use [lasagne](http://lasagne.readthedocs.org/en/latest/), which is a wonderful library for training deep networks.

 ## Getting started